 - Completing required documentation for export shipments

 - Collecting required duties and taxes

 - Consulting on things like how to take advantage of free trade agreements

 Every country around the world has different import and export regulations and procedures for different products, and these rules are always changing.
-Brokerage personnel are responsible for knowing and keeping up-to-date with new regulations so they can better advise their customers.
+Brokerage personnel are responsible for keeping up-to-date with new regulations so they can better advise their customers.

 Along with being a wealth of specialized knowledge, customs brokers communicate with different agencies (Canadian Food Inspection Agency) and government officials (Transport Canada, Health Canada) as goods are being shipped to make sure the correct procedures are being followed.
 This not only helps ensure goods are cleared correctly and without delay, this saves clients from having to deal directly with customs officials.

 Custom Broker Fees

 In general, every customs broker sets their own service fees, depending on the specifics and complexities of different shipments.
 These fees can be based on a percentage of the total shipment value or even a flat rate.
 Requesting a quote from a customs broker will help you determine the costs for your specific shipments.

 In today’s ever-changing trade environment, it’s more important than ever to have experienced compliance professionals you can count on.
 Look for full-service, licensed customs broker companies that have the expertise to guide you through the complexities of importing and exporting.

 In Canada, Canadian customs brokerage personnel are licensed by the Canadian Border Services Agency (CBSA).
 These individuals are specially trained to make sure imports (for both companies and individuals) follow the strict, always changing guidelines set by the government.
 Likewise, for America, U.S. customs brokers are licensed by the U.S. Customs and Border Protection (CBP).
 Using a brokerage company that provides integrated Canadian and U.S. brokerage solutions offers added efficiency and cost advantages for your supply chain needs.